krishnachaitanya7/pil_video/README.md

 # there is a third optional argument delete_folder, which is default True, but if you wanna have the video as well as
 # images for your reference, you can pass this as false, so that it's not deleted automatically
 make_video(test, fps=20, delete_folder=False)
+# There is fourth optional argument play_video which is True by default.
+If that's passed as False, then the video will not be played.
+Used in scenarios where you are working in a remote terminal and you don't X forwarding to your PC
+make_video(test, fps=20, delete_folder=False, play_video=False)
 ```